Alaska Air Group (ALK) Q2 2017 Results - Earnings Call Transcript

 Bradley D. Tilden - Alaska Air Group, Inc.

 Thanks, Lavanya, and good morning, everybody.
 As Lavanya mentioned, we reported a net profit of $312 million for the second quarter, and that represents an 18% increase in earnings when comparing to Alaska by itself last year and about 1% increase in earnings if we include both Alaska and Virgin America in the base.
-This is our second full quarter owning Virgin America and the combination has had a positive impact on earnings and its highly accretive to earnings per share.
+This is our second full quarter owning Virgin America and the combination has had a positive impact on earnings and it's highly accretive to earnings per share.
 The Virgin operation, net of financing costs generated more than $30 million of net profit for us this quarter.
 Our quarterly revenue topped $2 billion for the first time in our history, and this growth has come at a healthy margin.
 Our trailing 12-month pre-tax margin was about 20%.

 As we entered the second half of the year, I want to share with you an update on how our business is performing and take stock of progress we've made on the integration.
 We're pleased on both fronts.
 But as I said in the last call, we are in execution mode right now and our team is working very hard to fulfill our purpose of creating an airline that people love.